Matching Algorithms for Causal Inference with Multiple Treatments: Matching algorithms

 The basic matching with replacement algorithm identifies for unit $i$, the units with the shortest distances from each of the other treatment groups.
 Because this algorithm identifies matches to all of the units, some of the matches may not be very close in terms of the distance measure.
 One possible solution is to restrict all of the matches to have a distance that is smaller than a pre-defined threshold (caliper).

-The basic matching algorithm for estimating $\tau_{ij}^{t}$ is summarized as follows: \begin{enumerate} \item Estimate $R(\mathbf{X}_{i})$, $i=1,\dots,n$ using a multinomial logistic regression model. \item Drop units outside the common support (e.g., those with $E_{i}=0$), and re-fit the model once. \item For all $t'\neq t$, match those receiving $t$ to those receiving $t'$ using a pre-specified distance measure and a caliper. \item Units receiving $t$ who were matched to units receiving all treatments $w\neq t$, along with their matches receiving the other treatments, comprise the final matched cohort. \end{enumerate}
+The basic matching algorithm with reference treatment $t\in\mathcal{W}$ is summarized as follows: \begin{enumerate} \item Estimate $R(\mathbf{X}_{i})$, $i=1,\dots,n$ using a multinomial logistic regression model. \item Drop units outside the common support (e.g., those with $E_{i}=0$), and re-fit the model once. \item For all $t'\neq t$, match those receiving $t$ to those receiving $t'$ using a pre-specified distance measure and a caliper. \item Units receiving $t$ who were matched to units receiving all treatments $w\neq t$, along with their matches receiving the other treatments, comprise the final matched cohort. \end{enumerate}

+Yang et al. \cite{yang-16} have implemented this procedure with the Mahalanobis distance of the covariates and the linear GPS in step 4, but with a slight modification to step 2.
+Instead of removing all units with $E_i =0$, they proposed to keep only units for which $\sum_{w=1}^{Z} \frac{1}{r(w,\mathbf{X}_i)} \leq \lambda$, where $\lambda$ is a predefined threshold parameter.
+Under the assumptions of constant treatment effects and homoscedasticity, threshold $\lambda$ is estimated such that the variances of each pairwise treatment effect are minimized.
+A possible limitation of the trimming procedures is that units with different $R(\mathbf{X}_{i})$ may be dropped, resulting in dropped units with different covariates’ distributions.
+Thus, we compared all of the methods only to units with $E_i=1$.